Henry Timberlake: Early life and career

 Henry Timberlake was born in Hanover County, Virginia to Francis and Sarah (née Austin) Timberlake.
 The Dictionary of American Biography says that Timberlake was born in 1730; Timberlake's age as recorded on his marriage license implies that he was born in 1735.
 According to his memoir, Timberlake was a grandson of Henry Timberlake, a member of the Company of Merchant Adventurers of London and the Virginia Company.
 The senior Henry Timberlake had traveled to Virginia from England, trading and acquiring property there and in Bermuda.
-But his family did not leave England and he returned there, where he died in August 1626 and was buried.
-Timberlake's father Francis settled in Virginia, perhaps having accompanied his father there and staying to administer the properties.
-(Or he may have been from a different family entirely.
+But his family did not leave England, and he returned there, where he died in August 1626 and was buried.
+Timberlake's father, Francis, settled in Virginia.

-After his father Francis died, Timberlake inherited a small fortune but he still had to support himself, and sought a military career in the colony.
+After his father Francis died, Timberlake inherited a small fortune, but he still had to support himself, and sought a military career in the colony.
 In 1756, at the outset of the French and Indian War, Timberlake joined a Virginia militia company known as the "Patriot Blues".
 It had embarked on a campaign to expel French and allied Native American raiders from the western part of the colony.
 Shortly thereafter, he applied for a commission in the Virginia regiment—then commanded by George Washington—but was denied due to a lack of vacancies.

 In 1758, Timberlake successfully applied for a commission in Colonel William Byrd's recently formed 2nd Virginia Regiment.
-Commissioned as an ensign, the entry rank, Timberlake accompanied the regiment on its march to Fort Duquesne (site of the future city of Pittsburgh), but illness kept him from proceeding.
+Commissioned as an ensign, the entry rank, Timberlake accompanied the regiment on its march to Fort Duquesne (site of the future city of Pittsburgh), but illness kept him from proceeding further.
 In 1759, he took part in several minor operations in the present-day Pittsburgh area, mostly overseeing the construction of defensive works.